rizwan-malik/Stocks-App/README.md

 # Stocks-App
 Android app which allows users to search for different stock symbols/tickers and look at the detailed information about them.
 Additionally, the users can trade with virtual money and create a portfolio.
 Users can also favorite stock symbols to track their stock prices.

-video(#video)
+I have written details of all the functionalities and specifications of the app below.
+However, if you wish to skip them then go ahead and checkout this screen capture [demo](#demo) of the app.

 The App contains 2 screens: Home screen and the Detailed Stock Information screen.
 However, the App has multiple features on each of these screens.